Shaswat-G/DSA/Sorting/notes.md

 ## Counting Sort

 Counting Sort is a non-comparative integer sorting algorithm that sorts elements by counting the number of occurrences of each unique value.
 It is efficient for sorting integers within a known, limited range.
+Also called bucket sort.
+Used for sorting integers, characters, or fixed-length strings.
+All constant time algos can be used for large data sets.

 ### Counting Sort Analysis